alexandertrefz/essence/packages/website/optimisations.md

-`a::isLessThan(b)` on two Integers went through a Method that called `Integer.compare`, which built an `Ordering` Case, which was compared against `#Less` — three calls and an allocation to decide something the bigints both values were holding all along decide with one `<`:
+`a::isLessThan(b)` on two Integers went through a Method that called `Integer.compare`, which built an `Ordering` Case, which was compared against `#Less` — three calls and an allocation to decide something the values both Integers were holding all along decide with one `<`:

 ```js
 a.value < b.value ?
 Boolean.trueInstance : Boolean.falseInstance